yichao-liang/tongue_twister_ASR/README.md

 # asr_assignment
-Code for a basic speech recognition system based on OpenFST and a neural-monophone acoustic model.
+Code for a basic speech recognition system for tougue-twisters based on OpenFST and a neural-monophone acoustic model.

 For more information, please see the document [here](./report.pdf).